qooxdoo/qooxdoo/documentation/manual/source/pages/desktop/focus_layer_impl.rst

 Finally
 =======

 Finally, the whole implementation differs nearly completely for the supported browsers.
 Hopefully you get an impression of the complexity of the topic.
-May the browser with you.